teTUNAakita/msPro/README.md

 # msPro

 ## Introduction
 **msPro** is a simulation program to generate patterns of single nucleotide polymorphism (SNP) data in a region that have experienced homologous recombination with different species.
-The software was developed by modifying the commonly used Hudson’s **ms** simulator (Hudson, 1990). **msPro** is flexible so that it can consider the coalescent process of a particular species (population), around which there are a number of different species and the focal species potentially undergoes recombination with these species. **msPro** also incorporates population size changes, population structures, and admixture events simultaneously as **ms** does.
+The software was developed by modifying the commonly used Hudson’s **ms** simulator (Hudson, 2002; URL: http://home.uchicago.edu/rhudson1/source/mksamples.html). **msPro** is flexible so that it can consider the coalescent process of a particular species (population), around which there are a number of different species and the focal species potentially undergoes recombination with these species. **msPro** also incorporates population size changes, population structures, and admixture events simultaneously as **ms** does.
 The software runs coalescent simulations conditional on the joint probability distribution of divergence and successfully integrated tract length of foreigh DNA.
 A scientific paper describing **msPro** in detail will be published elsewhere, entitled "The coalescent for prokaryotes with homologous recombination from external source" by Tetsuya Akita, Shohei Takuno, and Hideki Innan.

 ## Download and compilation
 You can download the most up to date version of msPro via GitHub: